sourcefuse/loopback4-microservice-catalog/services/feature-toggle-service/openapi.md

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

-A service that provides feature toggle functionality.
+A service that provides feature toggle functionality

 Base URLs: